 A Few Quick Tips for Day Hikers

--A hiking stick can help you keep your balance on uneven trail beds.
+- A hiking stick and help you keep your balance on uneven trails beds

 - Carry a small fanny pack or backpack with a few essentials:

 - Insulating layers

 - First aid kit